 Why would a ligament shift position?
 There are many reasons, including poor posture, repetitive motions, injury, accident, etc.

 As you may know, your body is in a constant state of adjustment.
-One adjusts for tiny airline seats, mattresses, desk chairs, high heels, and everything else.
+One adjusts for tiny airline seats, mattresses like a purple mattress, desk chairs, high heels, and everything else.
 In fact, virtually everything you do (or wear) requires your body to make some type of adjustment that pulls it out of alignment.
 Done often enough, you can start feeling like the Hunchback of Notre Dame.
 Or at least someone having trouble turning your head without pain.